Carthage Film Festival: Program and awards

-The Takmil workshop, namely "finish" in Arabic, which is in its second edition, aims to allows African and Arab films in post-production phase to be evaluated by an international jury of cinema professionals.
-For three days, working copies are viewed by the jury in the presence of the filmmakers which films have been selected.
-Screenings will be followed by a discussion allowing each participant to defend his film and benefit from an expertise.
+The Takmil workshop, namely "finish" in Arabic, which is in its second edition, aims to allow African and Arab films in the post-production phase to be evaluated by an international jury of cinema professionals.
+For three days, working copies are viewed by the jury in the presence of the filmmakers whose films have been selected.
+Screenings will be followed by a discussion allowing each participant to defend his film and benefit from expertise.

 The workshop Takmil also aims to be a platform offering visibility to young African and Arab filmmaking.
-Visibility that will result in particular by the screening of the winning films, an African and Arab premiere during the Carthage Film Festival session following their finishing.
+The visibility will result in particular by the screening of the winning films, an African and Arab premiere during the Carthage Film Festival session following their finishing.